Celebrate 250 Years of American Independence!

 -Thomas Jefferson

-The Second Continental Congress appointed five members to draft and present the Declaration.
+In June they appointed five members to draft and present the Declaration.

-The Committee of Five consisted of John Adams (Massachusetts), Benjamin Franklin (Pennsylvania), Thomas Jefferson (Virginia), Robert R. Livingston (New York) and Roger Sherman (Connecticut).
+The Committee of Five consisted of John Adams (Massachusetts), Benjamin Franklin (Pennsylvania), Thomas Jefferson (Virginia), Robert R. Livingston (New York), and Roger Sherman (Connecticut).

-Franklin was selected to write the original draft, and completed it in seventeen days, between June 11 and June 28.
+Jefferson was selected to write the original draft, and completed it in seventeen days, between June 11 and June 28.

 The committee presented the draft to Congress on June 28, and over the next two days, delegates revised and refined Jefferson’s text.